 Served with soup or as part of a sandwich, sourdough bread is one of the most delicious probiotic-rich foods.
 The beneficial bacteria in this bread come from its sourdough starter, the combination of water and flour that is allowed to ferment for at least several days.

-Keep in mind, however, that not all types of sourdough bread contain probiotics; you’ll need to check the ingredients to be sure.
+Keep in mind, however, that not all types of sourdough bread has probiotics; you’ll need to check the ingredients to be sure.
 If the recipe doesn’t call for a fermented starter culture (and many store-bought brands don’t), you won’t find any live bacteria inside.

 If you’re looking for something to go with your sourdough bread, how about taking some cues from Japanese cuisine and trying some miso soup?
-Besides being rich in antioxidants and vitamin B, miso soup contains several different strains of beneficial bacteria.
+Besides being rich in antioxidants and vitamin B, miso soup has several different strains of beneficial bacteria.
 But be careful: use only warm water when cooking miso soup, as hot water will kill all the probiotic bacteria.

 Soy Products like Tempeh